One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 She’s like an artist painting her masterpiece.

-An artist’s room is usually covered in paint, scraps of canvas, and pieces of craft supplies.
+An artist’s room is covered in paint, scraps of canvas, and pieces of craft supplies.

 Yet from the contemplative and messy room of an artist, a high-value painting emerges.